-5.4.5 Credit for interruptions should be allowed on any transmission, regardless of the interval between the receipt of the order and the start of the transmission.
+5.45 Credit for interruptions should be allowed on any transmission, regardless of the interval between the receipt of the order and the start of the use of circuits.

-5.4.6 It is accepted that an interruption of either the picture or the sound component of a programme may render the whole transmission valueless to the customer.
+5.4.6 It is accepted that an interruption of either the video or the sound component of a programme may render the whole transmission valueless to the customer.
 However, the charges for any connection which continues to be used by the customer for broadcasting or recording remain payable in accordance with § 5.4.2 above.

-5.4.7 All Administrations concerned in a transmission should make the allowances for interruptions, regardless of where they took place.
+5.4.7 All Administrations concerned in the provision of circuits should make the allowances for interruptions, regardless of where they took place.